Conceptualism: Medieval philosophy

-The evolution of late scholastic terminology has led to the emergence of conceptualism, which stemmed from doctrines that were previously considered to be nominalistic.
+The evolution of late scholastic terminology led to the emergence of conceptualism, which stemmed from doctrines that were previously considered to be nominalistic.
 The terminological distinction was made in order to stress the difference between the claim that universal mental acts correspond with universal intentional objects and the perspective that dismissed the existence of universals outside the mind.
 The former perspective of rejection of objective universality was distinctly defined as conceptualism.

 Peter Abélard was a medieval thinker whose work is currently classified as having the most potential in representing the roots of conceptualism.
 Abélard’s view denied the existence of determinate universals within things.
 William of Ockham was another famous late medieval thinker who had a strictly conceptualist solution to the metaphysical problem of universals.
 He argued that abstract concepts have no fundamentum outside the mind.

 In the 17th century conceptualism gained favour for some decades especially among the Jesuits: Pedro Hurtado de Mendoza, Rodrigo de Arriaga and Francisco Oviedo are the main figures.
 Although the order soon returned to the more realist philosophy of Francisco Suárez, the ideas of these Jesuits had a great impact on the early modern philosophy.